NitorCreations/nameless-deploy-tools/docs/commands.md

 options:
-  -h, --help            show this help message and exit -t, --ttl TTL         Time to live for the record.
-60 by default -p, --private-ip PRIVATE_IP
+  -h, --help            show this help message and exit -t TTL, --ttl TTL     Time to live for the record.
+60 by default -p PRIVATE_IP, --private-ip PRIVATE_IP
                         Private IP address to register
 ```